 The Morococala was taken up by the Admiralty in May 1915.
 She was assigned to Patrol area 21, that of the Queenstown Command, in Cork, she was armed with a 6lb Hotchkiss quick fire gun, and two type D depth charges.

-In May 1915 the Morococala hit a mine and sank none of the 13 crew survived the sinking.
+On the 19 of November 1917 the Morococala hit a mine and sank none of the 13 crew survived the sinking.

 The Ling Rocks

 The Ling Rocks are some 9km South-South East of Oysterhaven.
 The rocks are not exposed on the surface, rising from the sea bed the shallowest point is at about 22M at Low Water .
 The Depths around the rocks go down to 70M.